GilbertQue/Fabric/README.md

 **"Reading Table from Another Lakehouse"** Allows you to read a Lakehouse Table from a different App Workspace.

 **"Blog-Scanner API"** Download the Scanner API Data to a JSON file in your Lakehouse.

+**"BLOG - Entra ID All Group Members"** Gets alll the Entra Groups and their Group Members and download it to a JSON file in your Lakehouse.